Backbone81/membership/README.md

 ### Basic Requirements

-- The number a gossip is gossiped needs to be dynamically adjusted to the size of the member cluster.
 - Add metrics to expose what is happening.
 - Add encryption and support multiple encryption keys for key rollover.
 The first key is always used for encryption, all keys are used for decryption.